open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 BEFORE invoking each of the fanned out operations, and at the same time you want each of these new traces to be linked to the original activity.

-To give an example, let's say you have a:
+To give an example, let's say:

-- Service A that receives a request for an operation that impacts 1000s of resources.
+- Service A receives a request for an operation that impacts 1000s of resources.
-- Let's say Service A fans out calls to Service B for each of these resource operations.
+- Service A then fans out calls to Service B for each of these resource operations.

 If you used the same trace for the entire flow, then you would likely end up